RxLaboratory/Ramses/src-docs/docs/addons/maya.md

 # Get the ramses instance
 ramses = ram.Ramses.instance()

-def publishAsset(item, filePath, publishFolderPath):
+def publishAsset(item, filePath, step):
     """Callback used to publish Assets only"""
     # The item must be a RamAsset
     if item.itemType() != ram.ItemType.ASSET:
         return

-    # Now we can do what we need using the RamAsset object, the filePath and publisFolderPath strings
+    # Now we can do what we need using the RamAsset object, the filePath and the Step
-    doSomething( item.shortName(), item.group(), filePath, publishFolderPath)
+    doSomething( item.shortName(), item.group(), filePath, step.shortName())
     # etc.

-def publishShot(item, filePath, publishFolderPath):
+def publishShot(item, filePath, step):
     """Callback used to publish Shots only"""
     # The item must be a RamAsset
     if item.itemType() != ram.ItemType.SHOT:
         return

-    # Now we can do what we need using the RamShot object, the filePath and publisFolderPath strings
+    # Now we can do what we need using the RamShot object, the filePath and the Step
-    doSomething( item.shortName(), item.duration(), filePath, publishFolderPath)
+    doSomething( item.shortName(), item.duration(), filePath, step.shortName())
     # etc.

 # Finally, we just need to add the callbacks to the publish list